 Home > Magic > Summoners

-Monsters are simply aggregates of mana particles that are large enough to act on their own.
-Therefore, if a summoner can replace enough of a monster with their own mana, they can override the monster's instincts and give it commands.
-To capture a monster, summoners have to first attack a monster to lower its mana levels, then use a spell to pump their own mana into it.
+Monsters are made entirely out of mana.
+Therefore, if a summoner replaces enough of a monster with their own mana, they can override the monster's instincts and give it commands - essentially turning it into a mobile pact trinket.
+To capture a monster, summoners have to first attack a monster to lower its mana levels, then send their own mana into it.
 This is a difficult balance to strike; if too little mana is replaced the monster will simply be healed and resume attacking, while if too much is replaced its shape will destabilize and it will completely dissolve.
 But after a monster is successfully captured, the summoner can more or less control it indefinitely.

 A captured monster can still act on its own if left without orders, as well as interpret moderately complex commands such as "protect me" or "don't let anyone enter this area".
 However, they're not any smarter than regular monsters, so dangerous misunderstandings are always possible.
 Some summoners prefer to take complete control of their monsters when they need them, and order them to stay still when they don't.

-More powerful monsters require more mana to capture, so a summoner's monster count is effectively limited by the amount of mana they can remotely control.
-Most summoners can manage about 5-6 weak monsters or one boss-level monster at a time.
+More powerful monsters require more mana to capture.
+A summoner's monster count is effectively limited by the amount of mana they can remotely control, though this limit can be increased with training and practice.
+The average summoner fresh out of school can manage about a dozen harmless monsters, or a couple more powerful ones.